SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-04-06-kinect-for-windows-sdk-programming-guidea-review.markdown

 ##### [Chapter 11: Putting Things Together](http://www.packtpub.com/kinect-for-windows-software-development-kit-programming-guide/book#chapter_11)

-> The one chapter that really shocked me, just when you thought it was safe to come out of the cupboard, Abhijit unleashes the dogs of war with an onslaught of additional material including great additional frameworks to help you on your journey to AR, face tracking and even using XNA avatars with the Knect controller.&nbsp; be prepared, be very prepared.
+> The one chapter that really shocked me, just when you thought it was safe to come out of the cupboard, Abhijit unleashes the dogs of war with an onslaught of additional material including great additional frameworks to help you on your journey to AR, face tracking and even using XNA avatars with the Knect controller.  be prepared, be very prepared.

 * * *